MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/New-PSDrive.md

 ```

 ### -Root
-Specifies the data store location to which a Windows PowerShell drive is mapped.
+Specifies the data store location to which a PowerShell drive is mapped.

 For example, specify a network share, such as \\\\Server01\Public, a local directory, such as C:\Program Files, or a registry key, such as HKLM:\Software\Microsoft.

-Temporary Windows PowerShell drives can be associated with a local or remote location on any supported provider drive.
+Temporary PowerShell drives can be associated with a local or remote location on any supported provider drive.
 Mapped network drives can be associated only with a file system location on a remote computer.

 ```yaml